 The OSID System is based on the patented use of digital imaging, dual-frequency beams, and smart algorithms.
 The use of dual light frequencies in an open-path device enables OSID to discriminate between real smoke and other objects, including insects, steam, condensation and dust, thus dramatically reducing false alarms, making OSID a robust, standard sensitivity detection system for warehouses and distribution centres.

-Tecserv UK has experience installing and maintaining most types of fire alarm system and we a BAFE approved company.
+Tecserv UK has experience installing and maintaining most types of warehouse fire alarm systems and we a BAFE approved company.

 Want to work with us?
 Send us your project challenge and we can create a solution

 Every business has different fire and security protection needs.
 We help you understand your business fire and security risks to ensure all potential vulnerabilities are considered.

 We’ll ensure your safety and compliance obligations are met so that your people, property and processes are protected.
 This avoids fines and possible prison sentences.